Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Related work

-In 2008, Verkruysse et al. \cite{GreenMethod2008} proposed the first study on extracting remote PPG signals using an inexpensive consumer-grade RGB camera.
-The study showed how the green channel of the camera contains enough rich, significant information to recover signals such as the heart pulse.
-In 2010, Poh et al. \cite{PohMethod2011} proposed the recovery of physiological signals by applying blind source separation (BSS) technique to remove the noise.
+\cite{GreenMethod2008} proposed the first study on extracting remote PPG signals using an inexpensive consumer-grade RGB camera.
+The study showed how the green channel of the camera contains rich enough, significant information to recover signals such as the heart pulse. \cite{PohMethod2011} proposed the recovery of physiological signals by applying the blind source separation (BSS) technique to remove the noise.
 Concretely, they used Independent Component Analysis (ICA) to uncover the independent source signals.
-Similar to this work, in 2011, Lewandoska et al. \cite{PCAMethod2011} proposed Principal Component Analysis (PCA) to reduce computational complexity in comparison to Independent Component Analysis with similar accuracy performance.
-In 2013, De Haan et al. \cite{CHROMMethod2013} proposed a chrominance-based method (CHROM) to separate the specular reflection component from the diffuse reflection component which contains pulsatile physiological signals, both reflected from the skin and based on the dichromatic reflection model.
-In 2014, De Haan and van Leest \cite{PVBMethod2014} define a Blood-Volume Pulse (PBV) vector that contains the signature of the specific blood volume variations in the skin, removing noise and motion artifacts.
-In the same year, Li et al. \cite{LiMethod2014} focused on removing the human motions and artifacts from the RGB signals by applying Normalized Least Mean Square (NLMS) adaptive filter.
-They perform this rectification step by assuming both the face ROI and the background as Lambertian models that share the same light source.
-In 2016, Wang et al. \cite{2SRMethod2016} proposed a data-driven algorithm by creating a subspace of skin pixels and the computation of the temporal rotation angle of the computed subspace between subsequent frames to extract the heart rate pulse.
-In 2016, Yang et al. \cite{Lab2016SNR} proposed the CIELab color space (LAB) transformation as a more robust color space to extract pulse rate signals due to the high separation between the intensity and chromaticity components, less sensitive to human body movements.
-The study also demonstrates that the \textit{a} channel has better signal-to-noise ratio (SNR) than the green channel in RGB color space.
-In 2017, Wang et al. \cite{POSMethod2017} proposed a new plane-orthogonal-to-skin (POS) algorithm that finds pulsatile signals in an RGB normalized space orthogonal to the skin tone.
-In 2018, Pilz et al. \cite{LGIMethod2018} proposed the Local Group Invariance (LGI) method, a stochastic representation of the pulse signal based on a model that leverages the local invariance of the heart rate, as a quasi-periodical process dynamics, obtained by recursive inference to remove extrinsic factors such as head motion and lightness variations.
-In 2020, Gudi et al. \cite{FaceRPPG2020Gudi} proposed an unsupervised method with emphasis on motion suppression and novel filtering based the head-orientations (FaceRPPG).
+Similar to this work, \cite{PCAMethod2011} proposed Principal Component Analysis (PCA) to reduce the computational complexity in comparison to Independent Component Analysis with similar accuracy performance. \cite{CHROMMethod2013} proposed a chrominance-based method (CHROM) to separate the specular reflection component from the diffuse reflection component, which contains pulsatile physiological signals, both reflected from the skin and based on the dichromatic reflection model. \cite{PVBMethod2014} define a Blood-Volume Pulse (PBV) vector that contains the signature of the specific blood volume variations in the skin, removing noise and motion artifacts.
+In the same year, \cite{LiMethod2014} focused on removing the human motions and artifacts from the RGB signals by applying Normalized Least Mean Square (NLMS) adaptive filter.
+They perform this rectification step by assuming both the face ROI and the background as Lambertian models that share the same light source. \cite{2SRMethod2016} proposed a data-driven algorithm by creating a subspace of skin pixels and the computation of the temporal rotation angle of the computed subspace between subsequent frames to extract the heart rate pulse. \cite{Lab2016SNR} proposed the CIELab color space (LAB) transformation as a more robust color space to extract pulse rate signals due to the high separation between the intensity and chromaticity components, less sensitive to human body movements.
+The study also demonstrates that the \textit{a} channel has a better signal-to-noise ratio (SNR) than the green channel in RGB color space. \cite{POSMethod2017} proposed a new plane-orthogonal-to-skin (POS) algorithm that finds pulsatile signals in an RGB normalized space orthogonal to the skin tone. \cite{LGIMethod2018} proposed the Local Group Invariance (LGI) method, a stochastic representation of the pulse signal based on a model that leverages the local invariance of the heart rate as a quasi-periodical process dynamics and obtained by recursive inference to remove extrinsic factors such as head motion and lightness variations. \cite{FaceRPPG2020Gudi} proposed an unsupervised method with an emphasis on motion suppression and novel filtering based on the head orientations (FaceRPPG).
+Recently, deep learning methods have been developed that do not rely on reference signals, which could be considered unsupervised \cite{gideon2021way}\cite{sun2022contrast}.
+However, they remain specifically tailored to each dataset and its unique characteristics.